modmore/importX/core/components/importx/docs/readme.txt

-modImport is a utility tool for MODX Revolution to quickly import your CSV formatted values into resources.
+importX is a utility tool for MODX Revolution to quickly import your CSV formatted values into resources.

 The CSV needs to be formatted with ";" as the seperator.